-Premarital assets are a category of what are known as “non-matrimonial” assets.
-These are assets which are derived from outside of the marriage, for example because they were inherited by, or gifted to, one spouse or, in this instance, because they were not built up during the course of the marriage, but owned prior to its inception.
+Premarital assets are non-matrimonial because they were not built up during the course of the marriage, but owned prior to its inception.
 If one party contributes significant premarital wealth to the marriage, this is likely to be taken into account when considering the fairest way to divide the assets.

 Since premarital assets are not immediately subject to equal sharing, it is often the case that the party bringing them into the marriage can retain them.
 If, however, those premarital assets are required to meet the other spouse’s “needs”, for example their need to be re-housed, then the court is entitled to “invade” them, and they may well fall to be divided in the financial settlement.
 The court will usually take into consideration the standard of living enjoyed by the parties during the marriage when considering a spouse’s future needs.